Your Guide to Turkish Visa Fees and What You’ll Pay in 2025

 • Verify your email address.

-• Upload documents if needed (this is rarely required).
+• Upload documents if needed.

 • Proceed to payment.